LHNCBC/lforms/next/README.md

 1. `cd next`
 1. `source bashrc.next`
 1. `npm ci`
-1. `npm run test:e2e:prepare` (This also copies some files (FHIR libs and others) to the right locations for tests.)
+1. `npm run copy-fhir-libs` (This copies the FHIR libs from the current lforms to this project.)

+## Development server

+1. Run `npm run start` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+1. Run `npm run start-public` if you need to access to the dev server from a different machine.
+For example, to run Narrator from a Windows PC.

 ## Build

 1. Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `/dist` directory.
 Use the `--prod` flag for a production build.
+It generates two versions of the js files: ES5 version and ES2015 vresion.
+The `/dist` directory is deleted and recreated during the process.

-2. Run `npm run build:elements` to build the project and generate an ES5 js file of the web component.
+1. Run `npm run build:elements` to build the project and generate production version of the js files, which are much smaller than non-production version.
+It also concatenate all ES5 js files of the web component into a single `lhc-forms.es5.js` file (along with a `styles.css` file) in the /elements directory, which are used in e2e tests and can be distributed.

 ## Running unit tests

 1. Run `npm run test:unit` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests
+1. Run `npm run build:elements` to build the project and generate an ES5 js file of the web component.

 1. Run `npm run test:e2e:prepare` to build the project and copy some files for the tests.

-2. Run `npm run test:e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+1. Run `npm run test:e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 The e2e tests is configured to use Chrome.
 If Chrome has been updated, run `npm run update-webdriver` to update the Chrome web driver.